xrenaa/cosmos-drive-dreams-toolkits/README.md

 Here we specify the output folder as `waymo_demo`; you can change it to any other one.
 You can also increase the number of workers (`-n`) to your CPU cores to speed up the conversion.

 #### Step 2: Render HD map + bounding box / LiDAR condition video from RDS-HQ format
-Since we have converted Waymo Open Dataset's map labels and LiDAR points into the RDS-HQ format, we can render the HD map + bounding box / LiDAR condition video using the same script.
-The cameras in Waymo's open dataset are pinhole camera models.
+Since we have converted Waymo Open Dataset's map labels and LiDAR points into the RDS-HQ format, we can render the HD map + bounding box / LiDAR conditioned video using the same script.
+The cameras in Waymo's Open dataset are pinhole camera models.
 To align with our model's training domain, we suggest using the same f-theta camera intrinsics to do the projection.
 We provide a default f-theta camera intrinsics in `config/default_ftheta_intrinsic.tar`, and you can render with f-theta camera by:
 ```bash
 python render_from_rds_hq.py -d waymo -i waymo_demo -o waymo_demo_render_ftheta -c ftheta
 ```